 Still, there are patterns and guarantees that one can give for how the optimal, learned graph looks like.
-Due to the interventions being perfect, the invariable part of a causal variable, $\sindep(C_i)$, cannot have any parents.
-Thus, the parents of a minimal causal variable $\sdep(C_i)$ are the same ground truth causal variables as in the true graph, i.e. $\pa{C_i}=\pa{\sdep(C_i)}$.
+Due to the nature of the interventions, the invariable part of a causal variable, $\sindep(C_i)$, cannot have any instantaneous parents.
+Thus, the instantaneous parents of a minimal causal variable $\sdep(C_i)$ are the same ground truth causal variables as in the true graph, \ie{} $\pa{C_i}=\pa{\sdep(C_i)}$.
 The difference is how the parents are represented.
 Since each parent $C_j\in\pa{C_i}$ is split into a variable and invariable part, any combination of the two can represent a parent of $\sdep(C_i)$.
-Thus, the learned set of parents for $\sdep(C_i)$, i.e. $\pa{\zpsi{i}}$, must be a subset of $\{\sdep(C_j)|C_j\in\pa{C_i}\}\cup\{\zpsi{0}\}$.
+Thus, the learned set of parents for $\sdep(C_i)$, \ie{} $\pa{\zpsi{i}}$, must be a subset of $\{\sdep(C_j)|C_j\in\pa{C_i}\}\cup\{\zpsi{0}\}$.
 This implies that if there is no causal edge between two causal variables $C_i$ and $C_j$ in the ground truth causal graph, then there is also no edge between their minimal causal variables $\sdep(C_i)$ and $\sdep(C_j)$.
 The causal graph between the true variables and the minimal causal variables therefore shares a lot of similarities, and in practice, is often almost the same.